 HISTORY: The Mercantile Library has built a small teaching and study collection of exemplary works of fine printing, either acquired in recent years for this purpose, or selected from the general stacks in order to create this collection and to illustrate the history of printing and book illustration.

-ACCESS: Special collection M-125 is partially catalogued, and a special file exists on site.
-Portions of the collection may either be photocopied, digitally scanned or photographed, depending on condition.
+Special collection M-125 is partially catalogued, and a special file exists on site.

 In observance of security procedures, certain services may not be available shortly before the daily closing time.